Avoiding social media storms

 3. Bullying, harassment, discrimination

 It is important for employees to understand that inappropriate workplace behaviours such as bullying, harassment and discrimination, and online abuse or vilification may breach employment obligations, whether they occur online or in the workplace.
-The Royal Australian College of Surgeons’ factsheet outlines the kinds of behaviours that could fall into these categories.

 Social media posts can be defamatory.
 Staff need to understand what kinds of comments they must avoid posting, liking or sharing so as not to find themselves or the practice, caught up in costly and damaging defamation proceedings.